product guideMar 18, 2026·12 min read

 • Full technical documentation and system prompts

-Every component is designed to be modified.
-The agent prompts are plain text files you can edit.
-The workflow nodes can be rearranged or extended.
-The scoring criteria, output formats, and routing logic are all exposed as configurable parameters — not buried in application code.
+All scoring criteria, output formats, and routing rules are configurable in the system prompts — no workflow JSON edits required.
 This means Google Calendar Meeting Load Analyzer adapts to your specific process, terminology, and integration requirements without forking the entire workflow.

 TIP